postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 To safeguard key providers' sensitive information, `pg_tde` supports references to external services.
 Instead of specifying authentication details directly, users specify the reference to the external service where it is stored. `pg_tde` then downloads the provider's authentication details when needed.

-The supported external services are HTTP and external file references.
-Upon request, other services such as Kubernetes secrets can be added.
+The currently supported external services are HTTP and external file references.

 ## User interface

-### Setting up pg_tde
+### Setting up `pg_tde`

 To use `pg_tde`, users are required to:

-* Add pg_tde to the `shared_preload_libraries` in `postgresql.conf`, as this is required for the SMGR extensions
+* Add `pg_tde` to the `shared_preload_libraries` in `postgresql.conf` as this is required for the SMGR extensions
 * Execute `CREATE EXTENSION pg_tde` in the databases where they want to use encryption
 * Optionally, enable `pg_tde.wal_encrypt` in `postgresql.conf`
 * Optionally, disable `pg_tde.inherit_global_providers` in `postgresql.conf` (enabled by default)

 ### Adding providers

-Keyring providers can be added to either the GLOBAL or to the database specific scope.
+Keyring providers can be added to either the global or to the database specific scope.

-If `pg_tde.inherit_global_providers` is `ON`, global providers are visible for all databases, and can be used.
+If `pg_tde.inherit_global_providers` is `on`, global providers are visible for all databases, and can be used.
-If `pg_tde.inherit_global_providers` is `OFF`, global providers are only used for WAL encryption.
+If `pg_tde.inherit_global_providers` is `off`, global providers are only used for WAL encryption.

 To add a global provider: